Protect your manufacturing business

 We understand the liabilities that manufacturers like yourself face.
-Working with mechanical machinery that assembles parts presents its own set of liabilities to protect your employees.
-Harsh chemicals uses in the manufacturing process require proper storage and disposal according to the EPA.
-You face the liability that comes from product recalls due to design flaws, improper usage by the end user as well as human mistakes and error.
+Working with mechanical machinery that assembles parts presents its own set of liabilities to protect your employees from.
+Harsh chemicals used in the manufacturing process require proper storage and disposal according to the EPA.
+You face the liability that comes from product recalls due to design flaws, improper usage by the end user, and human mistakes and error.

 Types of exposure that product manufacturers need to protection from:

-Inland marine exposures: As long as you have computers, valuable records, accounts receivable, as well as products coming in and out of your factories, you have a potential exposure here fire, theft, spillage, contamination, and collisions.
+As long as you have computers, valuable records, accounts receivable, and products coming in and out of your factories, you have potential exposure to fire, theft, spillage, contamination, and collision.

-Products liability exposures: End users could be hurt by defective parts and products.
+End users could be hurt by defective parts and products.
 Small parts can be swallowed by toddlers.
-Chemicals used in glues, epoxies and adhesives could be toxic.
-People have been injured because of improper storage, packaging or labeling.
-Manufacturers directions can be difficult to understand and cause improper assembly or installation.
+Chemicals used in glues, epoxies, and adhesives could be toxic.
+People have been injured because of improper storage, packaging, or labeling.
+Manufacturers' directions can be difficult to understand and can lead to improper assembly or installation.

-Automobile exposure: Check all driver's DMV records before training them to drive.
-Make sure that all drivers have proper CDL and HAZ MAT licensing.
-Provide preventive maintenance on all vehicles and keep detailed records of your maintenance program.
+Check all drivers' DMV records before training them to drive.
+Make sure that all drivers have proper CDL and HAZMAT licensing.
+Provide preventive maintenance for all vehicles and keep detailed records of your maintenance program.